talalmts/EndToEnd_DataPipeline/README.md

 2. Verify that all 4 Docker containers were created by running 'docker ps'.

 3. Access the Airflow UI for your local Airflow project.
 To do so, please go to http://localhost:8080/ and log in with 'admin' for both your Username and Password.
+In the UI DAGs panel, run the **caspar_elt_pipeline** to initiate the pipeline.

 4. You should also be able to access your Postgres Database at http://localhost:5432/postgres.

-5. To access the Streamlit App go to http://localhost:8501/
+5. To access the Streamlit App for displaying of reporting table go to http://localhost:8501/